ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Clear job commands.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`--cpu`</dt>
 <dd>The amount of CPU to set for runs of the job.
 This value updates any `--cpu` value that is assigned in the job.
+For valid values, see `https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo`.
 This value is optional.
 The default value is <code>0</code>.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set environment variables for runs of the job.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>